 There are many treatments for body image distress and eating disorders.
 For example, cognitive-behavioural therapy is considered by many to be the current gold standard for treating eating disorders and aims to change problematic thoughts by challenging their validity and exposing individuals to disconfirming evidence (e.g., with mirrors or videos).
 However, there is a high dropout rate and not everyone gets better.
-As such, studies must continue to investigate new therapeutic approaches.
+As such, studies must continue to investigate effective therapeutic approaches.

 Select Publications